Refugees and Expellees

 The historiography regarding expellees has not only seen its ups and downs (special interest until the end of the 1950s, repression until the 1980s, because the subject had been dealt with and seemed politically undesirable, then new attention in the context of general migration issues), it has also always been shaped and endangered by massive ideological and political influences (nationalism, Cold War, criticism of conservatism), some of which are still fighting against each other (e.g. Nawratil; Hahn).
 The dispute over a "Centre against Expulsions" in Berlin has brought about new discussions since 1999.
 It is therefore precisely in this area that we must work to ensure that all views presented in an appropriate manner are always given serious consideration.

 The collection of historical data and examination of the subject began soon, both in Germany and Bavaria.
 Large source works (e.g. documentation of the expulsion) and a three-volume handbook (Lemberg-Edding) laid the groundwork until 1960.
 The activities by Professors Friedrich Prinz (Munich) and Rudolf Endres (Bayreuth, born 1936) were of particular importance for Bavaria, as was the publication series from the Ministry of Labour (Prof. Hermann-Joseph Busley [born 1930], Entwicklung Bayerns).
 Since the 1990s, the topic has primarily been examined across countries and social groups (e.g. Krauss, Integrationen; Teuchert, Gemeinschaft).
 The influence of well-known films (e.g. Grün ist die Heide, 1951; Heimatmuseum, 1988), which of course usually showed less the expulsion than the successful integration (Tiews, Fluchtpunkt), is also noteworthy.
 One pleasing development is that a proper handling of the events has meanwhile even begun in the former expelling states, with regard to both the expulsion itself and to the problems of reconstruction, for example in the borderlands of Poland and the Czech Republic.
-This also broadened German researchers' view to neighbouring areas (e.g. Hofmann; Wiedemann), just as the establishment of the Euregions (e.g. Euregio Eger) has already done in the social sphere.
-Fundamental discussions on folklore and nation building, as they have been conducted for several decades, are also important.
+This also broadened German researchers' view to neighbouring areas (e.g. Bretschneider; Hofmann; Wiedemann; Spurný; Gerlach), just as the establishment of the Euregions (e.g. Euregio Eger) has already done in the social sphere.
+Fundamental discussions on folklore and nation building, as they have been conducted for several decades, are also important, as are comparisons, such as those of the museums on the subject of expulsion in different countries (Regente), with a rather positive result for Germany.
 Expulsion as a secular process has found considerable interest in the public again as a result, although the earlier euphoria that integration had been totally successful tends to be called into question.
 In addition to scientific works and non-fiction books, there is a large number of books about the homelands and personal memoirs that should not be underestimated.
 They are collected by the libraries and archives at the Haus des Deutschen Osten and Sudetendeutschen Haus or the Bayerisches Hauptstaatsarchiv (Main State Archive of Bavaria), which also preserves the holdings of the Sudeten German Archive.
 It is also worth mentioning the many "Heimatstuben" (homeland museums) and homeland collections.
 Although these were built and equipped in the spirit of the post-war period, they offer excellent material for the individual expulsion regions, from letters and writings to pictures and traditional costumes (cf. Henker; Eisler); as more and more of these are being broken up today, following the end of the generation with personal experiences, special attention must be paid to the preservation the material in other places, such as archives and museums in Bavaria and Bohemia (Sauer, Nachrichten).

 - Adrian von Arburg (Hg.), Als die Deutschen weg waren.
 Was nach der Vertreibung geschah: Ostpreußen, Schlesien, Sudetenland, Reinbek bei Hamburg 2007.